-In Year 2 and 3, our journalism papers cover skills for a career in journalism or a number of other career pathways that utilise these capabilities.
+In Year 2 and 3, our journalism courses cover skills for a career in journalism or a number of other career pathways that utilise these capabilities.
 You can gain experience in news reporting, different writing styles, bicultural and cross-cultural reporting, media law and ethics.
 You're encouraged to participate in live reporting exercises.

-- New Production
+- News Production

 - Newsdays

 - The Laws and Ethics of Newswork

 Creative Non-fiction Narratives

 - Newslab Live

-Many of our students complete internships at leading news organisations and publications, including the New Zealand Herald, Newstalk ZB, Radio Sport and NZME news agency, Fairfax community papers, Stuff.co.nz, Newshub, TVNZ and Radio New Zealand.
+Many of our students complete internships at leading news organisations and publications, including the New Zealand Herald, Newstalk ZB, Radio Sport and NZME news agency, Fairfax community newspapers, Stuff.co.nz, Newshub, TVNZ and Radio New Zealand.

-- News reporter for newspapers, magazines, television, radio or online media

-- Freelance journalist
+- News reporter for newspapers, magazines, television, radio or online media - Freelance journalist / Specialist writer - · Production journalist, web editor or producer - Researcher/communication specialist

-- Specialist writer

-- Production journalist

-- · Web editor